Hyugasi/Personal-Portfolio-Site/Project-Worksheet.md

 Once complete tally up the time and determine how long the project will take to complete.
 Now break those features into MVP and PostMVP so you can guarantee you will have a fully functioning project to demo.

 ### MVP/PostMVP - 5min

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP (examples)
+#### MVP

-- Pull data using google json api
+- Pull the data from the projects to the site
-- Render data on page
+- Render that data on the page
-- Allow user to choose favorites
+- Make an input for the user to send me their information
-- Save their choices in firebase

 #### PostMVP

-- Anything else that is not MVP
+- A drop down menu for the heading
+- A heading that shrinks when you scroll down
+- Responsive design

 ## Functional Components